Understanding how to conduct a thorough LLC search is crucial if you’re considering forming an LLC or want to learn about other LLCs.

 Social media platforms, particularly LinkedIn, can be valuable sources of information about LLCs.

-You may find the exact business name and other important information about corporations, limited liability companies, or other business types, using these channels.
+You may find the exact business name and other information about corporations, limited liability companies, or other business types, using these channels.

 It's more effective than looking up different business name websites, as many of them may provide outdated information.